Fair Settlement

 How does Tennessee's negligence law affect my settlement?

 Tennessee uses modified comparative fault with a 50% threshold (T.C.A. § 29-11-103).
-If you are 50% or more at fault, you recover nothing — this is stricter than most states' 51% bar.
+If you are 50% or more at fault, you recover nothing.
+This is stricter than most states' 51% bar.
 At 49% or less fault, your damages are reduced by your percentage.

 What is the average personal injury settlement in Tennessee?